syaamkhandaker/CS6675HW2/README.md

 - Throughput: On average approximately 173 consecutive queries were finished in one second (173 queries/sec)

 #### Proposed Routing Protocol:
+I chose option 2.2 and varied queries from 10, 20, and 40 with a fixed number of files of 10 for each of the 5 peers.

+10 queries:
+- Latency:
+- Throughput:

+20 queries:
+- Latency:
+- Throughput:

+40 queries:
 - Latency:
 - Throughput:

 ## Scalability: